locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 ## std::basic_string (C++) vs std::String (Rust)

-The standard C++ library also has template class std::basic_string that acts as a wrapper around the various character types and can be used for manipulating a string of any width.
-This template is specialised as std::string, std:wstring, std::u16string, std::u32string.
+The standard C++ library also has template class `std::basic_string` that acts as a wrapper around the various character types and can be used for manipulating a string of any width.
+This template is specialised as
+`std::string`, `std:wstring`, `std::u16string` and `std::u32string`.

 ```c++
 std::string my_str = "Hello";